chhuang-one/sqxclib/README.md

  Sqdb is base structure for database product (SQLite, MySQL...etc).
  SqdbSqlite.c implement Sqdb interface for SQLite.
  SqdbMysql.c implement Sqdb interface for MySQL.
+ You can get more description and example in doc/[Sqdb.md](doc/Sqdb.md)

 ## Sqxc
  Sqxc is interface for data parse and write.